-Elder Futhark runes are the alphabet used by pre-Christian Anglo-Saxon, Germanic and Norse peoples over three thousand years ago.
-They were carved onto weapons to give them strength, onto buildings and boats for protection, onto gravestones to ease the departed on their way to Valhalla… many things.
-Like the Vikings before me, I carve them onto jewelry for good luck and decoration.
+The Elder Futhark alphabet was used by Anglo-Saxon, Germanic and Norse peoples over three thousand years ago.
+The symbol-letters were carved onto weapons to give them strength, onto buildings and boats for protection, onto gravestones to ease the departed on their way to Valhöll… I’ve carved these runes onto jewelry for good luck and decoration.

-Faux turquoise and copper Celtic crow beads all created from polymer clay.
-My crow bead was formed from scrap clay and then brushed with copper mica powder before curing.
-The turquoise was created by chopping blue clay, painting the clay pieces with black acrylic paint, then forming the dried, painted chunks into a round cane.
-I sliced the cane and covered scrap clay to make the beads.
+My faux turquoise and copper Celtic crow beads all created from polymer clay.
+The crow bead was formed from scrap clay and then brushed with copper mica powder before curing.

-I created these ‘mermaid scale’ beads by embedding silver and copper foil sheets in tinted (green) translucent polymer clay.
+I created these ‘mermaid scale’ beads by embedding silver and copper foil sheets in tinted translucent Pardo.
 The wire is green copper and silver.

-This rune is ‘Kenaz’, which represents fire, creativity, and clarification.
+This rune is ‘Kenaz’, which is said to represent creativity and clarity.
 (It’s on its side in this photo.)
-I crushed tea leaves and black pepper mixed into tinted translucent clay to make a faux serpentine.
+I crushed dried tea leaves and black pepper flakes and mixed them into tinted translucent Premo! to make a faux serpentine, then buffed.

-Faux jade and faux amethyst beads created with two different brands of translucent- Premo and Pardo.
+Faux jade and faux amethyst beads created with Premo! and Pardo clays.

 ‘Tiger cane’ beads, faux sardonyx, and runes…

-Ancient looking ‘Algiz’ rune bead, which represents protection and friendship.
-I embedded copper wire in the clay, which I made to mimic poppy jasper, and then sanded it flat.
+Ancient looking ‘Algiz’ rune bead.
+I embedded copper wire in the clay, which I made to mimic poppy jasper, and then sanded it flat after curing.

 Rustic copper swirls and my Celtic crow, brushed with copper mica before curing.

-Faux ‘butter amber’ beads paired with freshwater pearls and copper.
+Faux butter amber paired with freshwater pearls and copper.

-A few more strands of my faux stones and runes for luck.
+A few more strands of my faux stones and runes for luck, mostly scrap clay